Korotsu/AnimationProgramming/README.md

 # Animation programming
-by Sami AMARA and William NARDONNE
+by Sami AMARA and William NARDONE

 ## Running the project